CARTA Glossary

 Agricultural revolution

 The transition from hunting and gathering to settled agriculture starting ~12,000 years ago in Mesopotamia.
-The development of and transition to agrarian life ways and technology was piecemeal in different places and at different times instead of a full blown “revolution.”
+The development of and transition to agrarian life ways and technology was piecemeal in different places and at different times instead of a sudden “revolution.”

 Agriculture

-A subsistence strategy that relies on domesticated species instead of hunting and gathering wild animals and plants.
+A subsistence strategy that relies on domestication of species instead of hunting and gathering wild animals and plants.

 Alcohol (ethanol)